mac-theobio/QMEE/Mixed_models.md

 ## Is this a random effect?

-Basically, treating something as a random effect means treating the levels as interchangeable from the point of view of your scientific hypothesis.
+Treating something as a random effect means treating the levels as interchangeable from the point of view of your scientific hypothesis.

 There is sometimes controversy about when it is appropriate to model a predictor using random effects.
 Here are some criteria ...

 ## philosophical questions

 -   are the levels chosen from a larger population?
 -   are the levels chosen randomly?
 -   are the levels a non-exhaustive sample of possible levels?
 -   do you want to be able to make predictions about new (unobserved) levels?
--   are you uninterested in testing hypotheses about specific levels, or
+	 - or inferences that include them?
--   are you more interested in the distribution of levels/variability among levels?
+-   are you interested in the distribution of levels/variability among levels?
+-   are you _uninterested_ in testing hypotheses about specific levels?

+## Types of analysis

+There are several terms of art that are often used as synonyms for mixed models

+* repeated measures
+	* individual identity would typically be associated with a random effect

+* multilevel or hierarchical models
+	* each identifiable level could have its own random effect: e.g., country, village, household

 ## inferential questions